When you are bringing a bunny home for the first time, just like any other animal, there needs to be preparation.

 Rabbits are naturally tidy creatures and will go to the bathroom in the same spot within their cage or habitat.
-Provide them with a litterbox away from food and water.
+Provide them with a litter box away from their food and water bottle.

 Shopping for rabbit supplies can be tricky.
 When it's time to choose bedding or a litter substrate, it is important to not use wood shavings (such as pine or cedar) or cat litter.
 Use Carefresh Pet Bedding or shredded newspaper.
 Their habitat's are similar to hamsters, chinchillas, and ferrets.

 If you are housing your rabbit outdoors, the cage/hutch should be no less than five to six feet in length, and tall enough for the rabbit to stand on his hind legs.

 Furthermore, make sure the habitat provides adequate shelter from natural factors including wind, rain, and sunlight.

 Keep in mind that rabbits are prey animals and should not be left alone outdoors unsupervised.
 Cages and hutches do not provide sufficient protection from dogs, foxes, raccoons, and other predators.

 A clean house for your pet is essential for a healthy and happy life.
 The cage or habitat should be spot cleaned daily-- remove stale food, shed fur, any messes.
 There are pet supplies you can use for odor control and grooming supplies to help your rabbit stay nice and clean.